KosinskiLab/pyTME/doc/quickstart/postprocessing/motivation.rst

    > Background mean 0.089, std 0.023, max 0.234
    > Normalized mean 0.067, std 0.078, max 0.298

 Since the background of the individual entities may differ, we can also compare SNR-like cross-correlations instead, using ``--snr``.
-This is also useful when comparing the scores across an entire dataset.
+This is also useful when comparing scores across an entire dataset.

 Local Optimization and Refinement